PDF(1.0 MB) View with Adobe Reader on a variety of devices

 Implement DOS/DDOS protection, or take other preventive measures.

 Note: The intent of this article is to provide guidelines to troubleshoot the Drain of Unprocessed Events alert.
 This example used hping3 to generate a TCP SYN flood to the destination server.
-For FTD device hardening check the Cisco Firepower Threat Defense Hardening Guide
+For guidelines to harden your FTD device check the Cisco Firepower Threat Defense Hardening Guide

 Items to Collect Before you Contact Cisco Technical Assistance Center (TAC)

 It is highly recommended to collect these items before you contact Cisco TAC: